 “The distant universe and our immediate world can both be found in paper.” – Kenya Hara

 - Kelli Anderson (Co-Organizer) - Kelli Anderson is a designer/paper engineer who draws, photographs, cuts, prints, codes, and creates stop-motion videos.
 She is also known for her work for NPR, The New Yorker, Wired, and MoMA—as well as branding/space redesigns for Russ & Daughters and momofuku.
 Her books, This Book Is a Planetarium and This Book is a Camera, are collections of functional pop-up contraptions that elucidate scientific principles in tactile terms.

 - Robby Kraft (Co-Organizer, On-Site Support) - Robby is an origami artist, creative engineer, instructor, and toolmaker.
-He’s the creator of Rabbit Ear, the origami software design tool, and is proficient in all disciplines of origami including design, mathematics and software simulation, and rigid folding and thick materials.
+He’s the creator of Rabbit Ear, the origami software design tool, and is proficient in all disciplines of origami including advanced folding, design, and mathematics and software simulation.

 - Pam Liou - Pam is a computational designer and writer living in Brooklyn, NY.
 Her work examines tensions between craftsmanship, technology and commerce, revealing the hidden sociopolitical infrastructures undergirding human industry.
 Her research centers around recoupling the consumer with the producer through design literacy and mass customization, fostering intimacy and efficacy through a dialectical creation process.

 - Coralie Gourguechon - Coralie Gourguechon is a designer and a paper electronics maker.
 Her projects aim to to demystify electronics by simplifying the execution of simple circuits in a graphical way and using paper.